Fire is an ever-present threat to the wood frame buildings that make up most of Ocean Park (and to the now gone, amusement piers).

 A new SMFD Station No. 2, located on the SEC of Hollister Avenue and 2nd Street, is officially dedicated on February 11, 1954.

-By 1995, the 40-year-old SMFD Station No. 2 has worn at an accelerated rate and needs significant repair.
-In addition, the building does not comply with seismic standards or ADA requirements.
 The City Council commissions architect Wolf Lang Christopher (WLC) to prepare schematic designs for replacing the existing fire station in the same location.
 The more mainstream WLC, an experienced fire station designer, hires experimental architects Morphosis as sub-consultant for the $2.3-million fire station.
 It seems the City will get a building both practical and unique.
-This being Santa Monica, several issues arise.
+This being Santa Monica, several issues arise.1 The revised design was approved by the Architectural Review Board (ARB) in 1998.

 The site is zoned Ocean Park Low Density Residential (OP2) which does not list Fire Stations as a permitted or conditionally permitted use.
 A conditional use permit (CUP) is obtained from the Planning Commission.

 The schematic drawings and models presented in 1997 have an angular design with glass exterior walls, a large elliptical skylight, and a rooftop vegetable garden.
 City officials see the scheme as unworkable and request a more traditional design to accommodate the Ocean Park District (OP-2) Design Guidelines which encourage older Craftsman bungalow, Spanish Colonial Revival, or International Style Modern styles.
-The revised design was approved by the Architectural Review Board (ARB) in 1998.